ACWI-SOGW/ngwmn-ui/README.md

 Repository for the National Ground Water Monitoring Network user interface.

-This application is written using Python 3.6.5.
+This application is written using Python 3.6.5 within the Flask framework.